AI Search

 Signal Type Why It Matters Quick Fix

-Clear Publish Dates & Authors AI systems prefer content that looks verifiable Add bylines and ISO 8601 dates to all pages
+Clear Publish Dates AI systems prefer content that looks verifiable Add bylines and ISO dates

-Stable URLs & HTTPS Broken or redirecting links hurt trust Audit and fix all redirects
+Stable URLs Broken links hurt trust Fix all redirects

-Explicit Identifiers Tail numbers, serials, certificate IDs make content unique Include identifiers on all asset pages
+Explicit Identifiers Tail numbers and certificates make content unique Include IDs on asset pages

 The 7-Day AI Visibility Audit Workflow